Harley Mind Care

 • It’s best to reorder seven days in advance.
 However, if you prefer home delivery, please place your order 7 days before.
 If you collect from a local pharmacy, it usually takes around 3 days.

-Our clinic issues prescriptions, which are filled by external pharmacies.
+• Our clinic issues prescriptions, which are filled by external pharmacies.
 Each order incurs a separate charge from the pharmacy, providing you with the most effective and current medications.
-Rest assured that our clinic has no financial incentives tied to your medication purchases.
+Rest assured that our clinic has no financial incentives tied to your medication purchases from the pharmacy.

 • While psychologists are experts in diagnosing mental health conditions like ADHD, they are not medical doctors.
 Therefore, they cannot prescribe medication.